dotnetthailand/dotnetthailand.github.io/content/storage/mysql/mysql-docker.md

 ```

 # lower-case-table-names.cnf
-- Use lower case table name to prevent case sensitive problem on Linux machine.
+- Use lower case table name to prevent case sensitive problem on a Linux machine.
 - More details https://stackoverflow.com/a/6134059/1872200.
 - Server Command Options https://stackoverflow.com/a/15453913/1872200
-- Alternatively you can use command: [ --lower_case_table_names=1 ] in docker-compose.yml.
+- Alternatively, you can use command: [ --lower_case_table_names=1 ] in docker-compose.yml.

 ```
 [mysqld]